Dionysios Solomos: Early life and education

 Born in Zakynthos in 1798, Dionysios Solomos was the illegitimate child of a wealthy count, Nikolaos Solomos, and his housekeeper, Angeliki Nikli.
 Nikolaos Solomos was of Cretan origin; his family were Cretan refugees who settled on Zakynthos in 1670 after Crete's conquest by the Ottoman Empire in 1669, and was connected with the Venetian patrician family of Salamon, who had settled on the island of Crete in the 15th century.
 It is possible that his mother Angeliki Nikli came from the region of Mani.
 The Italian version of the family name is recorded as: Salamon, Salomon, Solomon, and Salomone.

 Count Nikolaos Solomos was legally married to Marnetta Kakni, who died in 1802.
 From that marriage, he had two children: Roberto and Elena.
 Since 1796, Nikolaos Solomos had a parallel relationship with his housekeeper Angeliki Nikli, who gave birth to one more son apart from Dionysios, Dimitrios (born in 1801).
-His brother Dimitros Solomos was in 1852 elected President of the United States of the Ionian Islands under the British Regime and was awarded the British Grand Cross of the Order of St Michael and St George.
+His brother Dimitrios Solomos was in 1852 elected President of the United States of the Ionian Islands under the British Regime and was awarded the British Grand Cross of the Order of St Michael and St George.
 Count Dimitrios Solomos GCMG was married to Elena, daughter of Dr Demetrio Arvanitachi, the Senator of Zakynthos, who inspired his later work The Woman from Zakynthos.

 His father married Dionysios' mother a day before he died on 27 February 1807, making the young Dionysios legitimate and a co-heir to the count's estate, along with his half-brother.
 The poet spent his childhood years on Zakynthos until 1808, under the supervision of his Italian tutor, abbot Santo Rossi.
 After his father's death, count Dionysios Messalas gained Solomos' custody, whereas his mother married Manolis Leontarakis on 15 August 1807.
 In 1808, Messalas sent Solomos to Italy in order to study law, as was customary with Ionian nobility, but possibly also because of Dionysios' mother's new marriage.